Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Berala, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Berala has seen around 28 new homes approved per year over the past five financial years, totalling an estimated 140 homes.
-As of FY-26, 13 approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average value of $475,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Berala had approximately 28 new homes approved annually over the past five financial years, totalling around 140 homes.
+As of FY-26, 17 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+New properties are constructed at an average expected cost of $475,000, suggesting a focus on the premium segment.

 Frequently Asked Questions - Development